HelloKittyOnline/HKO-re/README.md

 ***
 ## About
 This is the main repo for the Hello Kitty Online Server Project.
-It includes the Server the Launcher and a Resource Extractor.
+It includes the Server, the Launcher, and a Resource Extractor.
 ***

 ## Joining the Public Server